Johanfer12/Johanfer12/README.md

 I am a developer with experience in various technologies and frameworks.
 Here are some repositories that showcase my skills:

+- **[www.johanfer.com](https://github.com/johanfer12/My_Bookshelf)** : My Read Books website.
+Django is used to create the web application and a Python script for scraping information that is saved in a database.

 - **[JohanferDash](https://github.com/johanfer12/JohanferDash)** : Work on a dashboard project using the Dash framework.
 I have experience in creating interactive and responsive web applications using Dash.

 - **[Ask your Docs](https://github.com/johanfer12/django-ask-gpt)** : This Django model enhances your document interaction and search by integrating OpenAI's text embedding and GPT-3.5-turbo chat completion models.
 It simplifies querying a collection of precomputed text embeddings and generating responses using GPT-3.5-turbo.